Articles | Volume 9, issue 10

 Short summary

 This study investigates how wind turbine blades damaged by erosion, along with changing wind conditions, affect power output.
 Even minor blade damage can lead to significant energy losses, especially in turbulent winds.
-Using simulations, we discovered that standard power data analysis methods, including time-averaging, can hide these losses.
-This research highlights the need for better blade damage detection and careful wind data analysis to optimize wind farm performance.
+Using simulations, it was discovered that standard power data analysis methods, including time averaging, can hide these losses.
+This research highlights the need for better blade damage detection and careful wind data analysis to optimise wind farm performance.

 Kenneth Loenbaek, Christian Bak, Jens I. Madsen, and Michael McWilliam